-blueberry breakfast cake? cake for breakfast? yes! this Healthy Coffee Cake recipe is bursting with fresh berries in a lightly sweet, hearty crumb.
+blueberry breakfast cake? cake for breakfast? yes! this healthy vegan coffee cake recipe is bursting with fresh berries in a lightly sweet, hearty crumb.
 Yum!

 Blueberry Breakfast Cake